Simultaneous Optimal Transport: Simultaneous optimal transport

 In the classic optimal transport framework with $d=1$, an unbalanced transport problem can be converted to a balanced transport problem by adjoining a point $y_0$ to the space $Y$ with mass $\mu(X)-\nu(Y)$ and such that $c(x,y_0)=0$ for all $x$.
 However, for $d\geq 2$ the two problems are not equivalent.
 The reason that the conversion works for $d=1$ is that the set of unbalanced transports

 is identical to the set of transports

 This is not necessarily true in case $d\geq 2$.
 For example, take $\mu_1=\mu_2$ be two times the Dirac measure at $0$, $\nu_1$ be uniform on $[-1,0]$ and $\nu_2$ uniform on $[0,1]$.
 Then the kernel $\kappa$ sending $0$ uniformly to $[-1,1]$ belongs to $\K(\bmu,\bnu)$ while $\K'(\bmu,\bnu)$ is clearly empty.
+In other words, even if an unbalanced transport from $\bmu$ to $\bnu$ exists, there may not exist a way to glue mass to $\bnu$ that leads to a balanced transport.
 This subtle issue also hints on the additional technical challenges when dealing with simultaneous transports.